-This blog was excerpted from the upcoming Summer/Fall 2019 issue of the Customer Strategist journal.
-Subscribe today to get the whole story, delivered in September.
+This blog was excerpted from the Summer/Fall 2019 issue of the Customer Strategist journal.
+Subscribe today to get the whole story.

 Many customer experience professionals ponder whether voice in the contact center is dying.
 The fact is that it’s far from becoming obsolete—it’s simply evolving.
 When looking at the future of voice offerings, it is incredibly important to understand innovations in the voice space and what your voice strategy for the future should ideally look like.

 In the foreseeable future, customers will continue to turn to voice as a channel with their complex and urgent inquiries.
 That doesn’t mean, however, that every call needs to be handled by a live agent.
 In fact, voice-of-the-consumer studies show overwhelming evidence that consumers have an increasing comfort in interacting with digital interfaces.

 Through quick and growing adoption of interfaces such as Alexa and Siri, consumers are becoming accustomed to natural language access to service and more intuitive experiences across digital touchpoints.
 Growing trust in conversational assistance from digital touchpoints means that customers are ready for a different way to access customer service.

 With rapid adoption of virtual assistants and significant investments going into new iterations of the technology, contact centers need to understand how to leverage voice assistance as a modern age voice offering alongside the IVR.